 “Lutha was sort of two groups.
 One recording originals and the other doing live covers.
 It was great to stretch ourselves with complicated harmonies on Crosby, Stills, Nash and Young stuff, and Frank Zappa’s ‘Tears Began To Fall’.”

 Lutha increasingly featured on the Dunedin campus circuit during 1971.
 They performed four Wardrop songs at a capping concert as an art opera based on the Colin McCahon painting ‘I Am’.
 Two songs – ‘Empty Room’ and ‘Waterfall’ – appeared on the next album.

-Recording for second album Earth for EMI started in July with new producer and pianist Mike Le Petit.
+Recording for the ‘Earth’ LP started in July with new producer and pianist Mike Le Petit.